pmean/build-website/text/07/InterestingCaseStudies.md

 changed their access policy from where everything was fully available on the web to one where a few things are freely available from the get-go, but others you have to wait until the article has sufficiently aged.
-It\'s still probably your best choice if you want to look at just a single journal, because they have so many articles on research methodology.
+It's still probably your best choice if you want to look at just a single journal, because they have so many articles on research methodology.
 A close second would be the Canadian Medical Association Journal ([www.cmaj.ca](http://www.cmaj.ca)), which still offers full